Tilenga / Kingfisher Oil Fields and East African Crude Oil Pipeline

 East African Crude Oil Pipeline

-To move the oil out of landlocked Uganda, CNOOC and TotalEnergies want to build the 1,445 km (898 mi) East African Crude Oil Pipeline (EACOP).
-EACOP would run all the way through Uganda and Tanzania to the Indian Ocean Port of Tanga.
-From there, the oil would be shipped out into the world.
+To move the oil out of landlocked Uganda, CNOOC and TotalEnergies are building the 1,445 km (898 mi) East African Crude Oil Pipeline (EACOP).19485 They intend EACOP to run all the way through Uganda and Tanzania to the Indian Ocean Port of Tanga.
+From there, the oil is to be shipped out into the world.

-On its way to the Tanzanian coast, EACOP would run through forests, savannahs and swamps.
-A 30-meter-wide (98 ft) pipeline corridor, cleared of houses and trees, would crisscross countless nature reserves.
+On its way to the Tanzanian coast, EACOP would run through forests, savannahs and swamps.19486 A 30-meter-wide (98 ft) pipeline corridor, cleared of houses and trees, would crisscross countless nature reserves.
 EACOP would scatter the natural homes of chimpanzees, lions, buffalos, zebras, antelopes, elephants, and migratory birds.
 If the pipeline is completed and reaches the Tanzanian coast, oil tankers would steer through mangrove swamps and coral reefs to export the oil.[16]
+Recently, plans to transport gas via the same route, but in the other direction, have resurfaced.19487

 TotalEnergies and CNOOC have planned the pipeline in a way that would force tens of thousands of farmers and families off their land.
 EACOP would cut through 178 Ugandan and 231 Tanzanian villages and invade the lands of more than 86,000 people.[18][19]
 As for Tilenga, the affected people have no say in this.
 They claim that if they don’t make space for EACOP voluntarily, the oil giants’ subcontractors will intimidate and threaten the people to make them leave.[20]